temporalio/documentation/docs/use-cases-distributed-transactions.md

 - Integrating with multiple payment systems and shopping platform backends.
 - Detecting suspicious and fraudulent activities.

-Similar to [microservices orchestration](./use-cases-orchestration), such workflows need a way to deliver the transactional **consistency**&mdash;but across multiple third-party vendors.
+Similar to [microservices orchestration](/docs/use-cases-orchestration), such workflows need a way to deliver the transactional **consistency**&mdash;but across multiple third-party vendors.
 Each of these third-party systems has a potential for failure, delays, or intermittent availability issues.
 Despite the challenges, the entire process represents a long-running transaction that needs to eventually complete in a predictable way.

 In some cases, instead of trying to complete the process by continuously retrying, **compensation rollback** logic should be executed.
 [Saga Pattern](https://microservices.io/patterns/data/saga.html) is one way to standardize compensation APIs.

 ## Benefits of Temporal

-Temporal provides an extensive toolset for dealing with the unpredictability of external services via reliable and transparent mechanisms: built-in execution guarantees, exponential activity **retries**, timeouts.
+Temporal provides an extensive toolset for dealing with the unpredictability of external services via reliable and transparent mechanisms: built-in execution guarantees, exponential Activity **retries**, timeouts.

 Temporal boasts native Saga Pattern support out of the box.
-Simply define a compensation action for each workflow activity.
-That way, when a failure happens in one of the downstream services, compensation actions will run for each of the activities that previously succeeded.
+Simply define a compensation action for each Workflow Activity.
+That way, when a failure happens in one of the downstream services, compensation actions will run for each of the Activities that previously succeeded.

 ## Example

-The workflow snippet below orchestrates two activity calls: booking a hotel and reserving a flight.
-If the first activity fails (including all the configured retries), the workflow returns directly.
+The Workflow snippet below orchestrates two Activity calls: booking a hotel and reserving a flight.
+If the first Activity fails (including all the configured retries), the Workflow returns directly.

-However, if the first activity (reservation) succeeds, but the second one fails, you need to cancel the already booked hotel to avoid undesirable charges.
-The error-handling block contains a call that cancels the hotel reservation before completing the workflow.
+However, if the first Activity (reservation) succeeds, but the second one fails, you need to cancel the already booked hotel to avoid undesirable charges.
+The error-handling block contains a call that cancels the hotel reservation before completing the Workflow.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';